thesadru/disnake/docs/api.rst

     Called when a :class:`Guild` is removed from the :class:`Client`.

-    This happens through, but not limited to, these circumstances:
+    This happens throgh, but not limited to, these circumstances:

     - The client got banned.
     - The client got kicked.